VolkerSiep/SigmaMu/doc/source/api/solver/linearsolvers.rst

 The actual system matrices are somewhat different in structure compared to this test, as they are closer to (while not entire) a block structure.
 This might have impact on the performance - more likely positive than negative, but will unlikely change the conclusion and performance assessment of the solvers relative to each other.

 As a final remark, system sizes of 10\ :sup:`4` can still be solved comfortably, while things become very slow at 10\ :sup:`5`, given that the solving of one system is only part of an iterative process.
 If solving such large system became relevant, iterative linear solvers should be considered.

+For all solvers, we iteratively transform the system by normalizing rows and columns of the system matrix to mitigate the unavoidable badly scaled variables from our thermodynamic systems.
+This helps the solvers much to chose feasible pivot elements and yield a valid solution.

+Yet, a robust approach is to fall-back on `SciPy`_ if `PyPardiso`_ gives a wrong solution, and even fall back to `NumPy`_ dense matrices if the system size is small enough.